Kota Tua Jakarta: Post Independent Indonesia

-Restoration and revitalization
+Restoration and revitalisation

 The first concrete plan of Kota Tua revitalization was signed in December 2004 by Jakarta Old Town-Kotaku and the government of Jakarta.
-The commencement of the revitalization plan was started in 2005.
+The commencement of the revitalisation plan was started in 2005.
 Taman Fatahillah Square was revitalized in 2006.

 In 2014 the city's governor at that time Joko Widodo continued the restoration plan of Kota Tua.
 The project, named Jakarta Old Town Reborn (JOTR), is a cooperation between state-owned enterprises, the municipal government and the private sector.
 In March 2014, an event Fiesta Fatahillah was held in Taman Fatahillah Square.
 The government of Netherlands aided the restoration plan in July 2014.
 By August 2014, 16 buildings in Kota Tua have been restored, such as the Kota Post Office buildings (built in 1929), which has been converted into a contemporary art museum.

-The revitalization of Kota Tua was aimed to turn the area into a tourist friendly and culinary destination.
+The revitalisation of Kota Tua was aimed to turn the area into a tourist friendly and culinary destination.
 The sidewalks widened and bicycle lane added.
 Street vendors's scattered in area were relocated in a designated place.

 The revitalization of the area was completed in October 2022.